- Instructions for Form 1041-N - Introductory Material

 Enter the ANST's total qualified dividends on line 2b and use Part IV of Schedule D to figure the ANST's tax.
 Qualified dividends are eligible for a lower tax rate than other ordinary income.
 Generally, these dividends are shown in box 1b of Form(s) 1099-DIV, Dividends and Distributions.
 See Pub.
 550, Investment Income and Expenses, for the definition of qualified dividends if you received dividends not reported on Form 1099-DIV.

 Some dividends may be reported as qualified dividends in box 1b of Form 1099-DIV but aren't qualified dividends.
-These include:
+These include the following.

 Dividends received on any share of stock that the ANST held for less than 61 days during the 121-day period that began 60 days before the ex-dividend date.
 The ex-dividend date is the first date following the declaration of a dividend on which the purchaser of a stock isn't entitled to receive the next dividend payment.
 When counting the number of days the ANST held the stock, include the day you disposed of the stock but not the day you acquired it.